lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 I ended up joining the startup as a co-founder and formed the one-person engineering team.
 We worked on it together for a year, went through the first batch of YCombinator Fellowship and eventually made it into 500 Startups.

+# 2016

+## November - Second big decision in 2 years

 I made the decision to leave the startup shortly after we started 500 Startups, mainly because I was burning out.
 At this point, I am 26 years old and had resolved not to spend the rest of my 20s living in a tech bubble and working on a startup.
 I guess you could say after 4 years of the Silicon Valley grind, I was getting jaded.
 As cliche as it was, I just felt like I needed to find people who were on different journeys motivated by something other than money or a certain lifestyle and the only way to do that was to go out and find them myself.

-## November - Making a decision for myself

-After nearly 5 years of living in San Francisco, I made the difficult yet firm decision to move back home to Toronto.
 I gave away or sold almost all my stuff and said my goodbyes with no regrets (Read: How to move out of the country, [part 1](https://lunchbag.ca/how-to-move-out-of-the-country-pt-1/) & [part 2](https://lunchbag.ca/how-to-move-out-of-the-country-pt-2/)).
 San Francisco had treated me well, but I was close to overstaying my welcome.

 # 2017 - A Hiatus in Programming